Last updated on March 4th, 2022

-Aside from the usual island fashions, sarongs, wood carvings and shell necklaces – I highly recommend buying siapo in Samoa (also known as tapa cloth).
-In a long, difficult and manual process – slices of mulberry tree bark are pounded to create a cloth like canvas where sea turtles and beautiful Polynesian pattern are hand painted.
+Aside from the usual island fashions, sarongs, wood carvings, and shell necklaces – I highly recommend buying siapo in Samoa (also known as tapa cloth).
+In a long, difficult, and manual process – slices of mulberry tree bark are pounded to create a cloth-like canvas where sea turtles and beautiful Polynesian patterns are hand-painted.
 The best place to buy siapo is actually in the Samoa Cultural Village in Apia, where you can buy directly from the artist starting at just T20.

 Samoa is also the best place in the South Pacific for a Polynesian tattoo.
 The traditional method of painfully and manually tapping the tattoo onto the skin is probably not for the regular tourist (and will take up a lot of time), but nonetheless, finding a good artist using modern tools should be a breeze in Apia.
 Here’s a good article about souvenirs and shopping in Samoa.